Information

 December 2022

-Unless otherwise agreed in writing between Holst, Advokater (the “Law Firm”) and the client, these Business Terms apply to all advisory services provided by the Law Firm at the request of any client.
+Unless otherwise agreed in writing between Holst, Advokater (the “Firm”) and the client, these Business Terms apply to all assistance and advisory services that we undertake to provide at the request of any client.

 Our attorneys